maahibatra/Algorithmic-Inspiration-Generatior/README.md

 ## NOTE
 - The project is currently local-based for simplicity.
 It is not yet deployed to a live environment, but feel free to clone and run it locally.
-- Watch a video demo here: ADD VIDEO LINK HERE.
+- Watch a video demo here: [Click Here To Watch](https://youtu.be/13lUwP7LPrQ)

 ## Prerequisites
 - Node.js (>= v16.0.0)